da-ya08/FANUC-IDE/README.md

 - Line numbers
 - Dark/Light themes
 - Multi-language support (English/Russian)
+- When opened, hides: heading information, numbering in the text, semicolons, points information.
 - Ability to drag a .LS file onto a packed script in exe to open it

 ## Installation